-Applying the Choice Framework to this particular case allows us to firstly, theorise the use of ICT in a systemic and procedural way which reflects the systemic and pervasive impact of ICT.
-The "impact of ICT" is not conceptualised in a cause- and effect chain, instead effects are carefully disaggregated and their systemic interrelatedness and cocausality is demonstrated.
-Secondly, the Choice Framework offers a way to operationalise Sen's capability approach in the context of ICT.
-Sen's approach is currently the most well known heterodox alternative to orthodox, growth-focused and often economistic conceptualisations of development.
-Given the enormous potential of ICTs to give individuals choices, and indeed a greater sense of choice, Sen's approach is of particular interest to the ICT and development research community.
+Applying the Choice Framework to this particular case allows us to, firstly, theorise the use of ICT in a systemic and procedural way which reflects the systemic and pervasive impact of ICT.
+The 'impact of ICT' is not conceptualised in a cause-and-effect chain; instead effects are carefully disaggregated and their systemic interrelatedness and co-causality is demonstrated.

+Secondly, the Choice Framework offers a way to operationalise Sen's capability approach in the context of ICTs and development.
+Sen's approach is currently the most well-known heterodox alternative to orthodox, growth-focused and often economistic conceptualisations of development.
+Given the enormous potential of ICTs to give individuals choices, and indeed a greater sense of choice, Sen's approach is of particular interest to those working on ICT and development.